-- 2.1 This section presents an overview of the performance of services providing day care for children inspected over the past year (2017/18) where Perth and Kinross Council is the registered provider, and for services registered as partner providers.
-The Care Inspectorate Inspection Reports are only required to be reported to the Executive Sub-Committee of Lifelong Learning Committee by exception where any grading has been awarded an evaluation of unsatisfactory, weak or excellent. - 2.2 All the 21 Inspections of services providing day care for children in 2017/18 were unannounced. - 2.3 To date in 2017/18, 94% of grades awarded were good or better the same as in 2016/17.
-The proportion of excellent and very good grades awarded is 67% in 2017/18, which is a slight decrease of 2% from 2016/17.
-Appendix A provides further details. - 2.4 We continue to monitor, support and challenge all centres through a planned programme of improvement visits.
-Furthermore we are undertaking joint training and development work with colleagues in the Care Inspectorate to ensure we develop consistent approaches to our respective scrutiny roles where this is possible. - 2.5 Appendix B shows performance from 1 April 2013 to 6 March 2018 by Quality Theme for all inspected services providing day care.
+- 2.1 This section presents an overview of the performance of services providing day care for children inspected over the past year (2018/19) where Perth and Kinross Council is the registered provider, and for services registered as partner providers2.
+The Care Inspectorate Inspection Reports are reported to the Executive Sub-Committee of Lifelong Learning Committee by exception where any grading has been awarded an evaluation of unsatisfactory, weak or excellent.
+In the past year, 5 sevices have been reported for receiving excellent gradings.
+No services were graded as unsatisfactory or weak. - 2.2 All 38 inspections of services providing day care for children in 2018/19 were unannounced. - 2.3 To date in 2018/19, 91% of grades awarded were good or better, which is a slight decrease from 2017/18 (96%).
+The proportion of excellent and very good grades awarded is 53% in 2018/19, a decrease from 2017/18 (63%).
+Appendix A provides further details and some interpretation of the figures.
+When looking at individual indicators, care must be used in interpretation as some may be evaluated much less than others and therefore subject to greater change from year to year. - 2.4 We continue to monitor, support and challenge all centres through a planned programme of improvement visits.
+Furthermore we are undertaking joint training and development work with colleagues in the Care Inspectorate to ensure we develop consistent approaches to our respective scrutiny roles where this is possible. - 2.5 Appendix B shows performance from 1 April 2013 to 26 February 2019 by Quality Theme for all inspected services providing day care.
+It is common for only certain quality indicators to be assessed during an inspection, therefore each quality indicator will likely have a different total number of assessments during a given time period. - 2.6 Overall, the Quality of Care and Support, and the Quality of Staffing show consistently high performance.
+The Quality of Environment measure has seen some reduction in the latest two years.
+This has been recognised in the Service's own quality assurance of establishments, with the intention of improving performance in this area.
+The Quality of Leadership and